 Snow Tubing In Big Bear

-Both locations offer an indoor area where you can warm up with hot cocoa, snacks, and an indoor arcade.
+The Alpine Slide and Big Bear Snow Play offer a safe and fun snow tubing experience.
+And you can forget about trudging up steep hillsides or rocky terrain – both of these snow play areas offer a “magic carpet” ride to the top.
+Both locations offer an indoor area where you can warm up with hot cocoa, snacks, and an arcade.
 When the sun goes down on Friday and Saturday nights, the neon lights come on and glow tubing begins!

 Big Bear Mountain Resorts features two ski resorts, Snow Summit and Bear Mountain.
-Both locations offer skiing and snowboarding for all ages and abilities and are full service ski resorts with lifts, lessons, equipment rentals, restaurants and snack bars, and even sport shops with a wide array of clothing and accessories.
-Whether you’re here for a day trip or a weekend getaway, Snow Summit and Bear Mountain should be at the top of your must-see list.
+Both locations offer skiing and snowboarding for all ages and abilities and are full-service ski resorts with lifts, lessons, equipment rentals, restaurants, and sport shops with a wide array of clothing and accessories.

 Call the Big Bear Visitors Center at 800-424-4232 to get referrals on for Big Bear lodging, dining, activities and special events.
 We can help make your winter getaway a memorable one!